endjin/Endjin.Ip.Maturity.Matrix/README.md

 ### Reference Documentation

-Code should be self-documenting, but long term support of maintaince of code requires context and narrative as well as purpose.
+Code should be self-documenting, but long term support of maintenance of code requires context and narrative as well as purpose.

 | Score | Measure                  |
 |-------|--------------------------|